Endoscopy Procedure and the endoscopist

 Although there is a risk of 2-5% of bacteria dislodging into the blood (bacteremia) during the procedure, the risk of this producing complications is extremely low.
 Therefore, antibiotics are not routinely advised, but they may be considered in select patients (presence of prosthetic valves, previous endocarditis, congenital heart diseases, presence of joint replacements, etc).

 Commonly, conscious sedation is administered with intravenous midazolam, fentanyl or pethidine.
 The patient is still conscious and may be asked to change position to facilitate the progression of the instrument.
 Sometimes, hand pressure on the abdomen is applied to aid the examination.
 Some patients prefer to be deeply sedated and have no recollection of the procedure.
 In this case, the presence of an anesthetist is required.

 - Virtual endoscopy: This a high-resolution CT scan performed after introducing air to distend the colon.
 Smooth-muscle relaxants can be administered.
 The procedure is less invasive than colonoscopy and accurate in the detection of polyps and tumors and in the assessment of their size, shape and location.
 Main disadvantages include reduce accuracy to identify small polyps and inability to obtain a biopsy.

 - Colon capsule endoscopy: The procedure utilizes a wireless video capsule that is swallowed and provides an assessment of the colon without need of sedation and colon air insufflation.
 Technical features still must be improved to allow the procedure to have the same accuracy of traditional endoscopy and have widespread use.

-A proctology service not only for Colonoscopy in Dubai, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+A proctology service not only for Colonoscopy in Dubai and Abu Dhabi, but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.